Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Everett has averaged 17.6 receiving yards per game in his nine career matchups against the Cardinals, 13.9 fewer than his over/under for Sunday's game.
+- Against the Cardinals, Everett has averaged 17.6 receiving yards per game in his nine career matchups, 14.9 fewer than his over/under for Sunday's game.

-- Everett has caught a touchdown pass against the Cardinals once, but did not have multiple TDs in that game.
+- Everett, in nine matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- This week Everett will face the NFL's eighth-ranked pass defense (227.1 yards allowed per game).

 - The Cardinals have surrendered 27 touchdowns through the air (1.7 per game).
 They are 21st in the league in that category.